enasequence/read_docs/upload_02.rst

 Always keep a local copy of the uploaded files until the files have been successfully submitted and archived.
-The Webin file upload area is a temporary transit area which is not backed up and any files on the area are subject to our fair use policy (see below).
+The Webin file upload area is a temporary transit area which is not backed up.
+Any files on the area are subject to our fair use policy (see below).